mckennatim/hooks/README.md

 ## log
+### 06

+npm package @mckennatim/mqtt-hooks now being used

+A custom package to add Context provider and hooks to react apps that connect to esp8266 and esp32 based sensor/relays/timers.
+Applications can use any subset of sensors, relays and timers from one or more devices.
+Talks to both mqtt broker and to server providing application configuration for a particulr location and device owner.
+Uses apikey provided from authentication and location

 ### 05-try-mqtt-beta0
 ### 04-try-mqtt-messageReducer-mqtt.3
 Now it is in the future npm /nod/proccessMessage.js.
 Got rid of the switch reducer and put `messageReducer` in the npm.
 Everything you will filter from the messages is determined by the initial state of fhe useState functions.